 Don't let its small price and small size fool you.
 The Escali Primo is an accurate and easy-to-use food scale that I have used for years.
 It's easy to store, easy to use, has a tare function, and easily switches between grams and ounces/pounds for accurate measurements.

-Chocolate Cheesecake Pie
+Chocolate Cheese Pie Recipe

 Would you like to save this post?